PowerShell/Microsoft.PowerShell.Archive/rfc/RFCNNNN-Archive-Module-v2.md

 #### **Relative Path Structure Preservation**

-When valid path(s) is supplied to the `-Path` or `-LiteralPath` parameter, the relative structure of the path is preserved as long as the path is not absolute, and does not contain ~ or .. (the path can contain other wildcard characters such as *, [, ], ?, and `).
+When valid paths are supplied to the `-Path` or `-LiteralPath` parameter, the relative structures of the paths are preserved as long as the paths are not rooted, and do not contain ..
+The paths must be relative to current working directory.
+When `-Path` is used, globbing is still performed.

 Example: `Compress-Archive -Path Documents\MyFile.txt -DestinationPath destination.zip`
 creates an archive with the structure: